flutter/flutter/README.md

 Flutter is Google's mobile app SDK for crafting high-quality native interfaces on iOS and Android in record time.
-Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.
+Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.Flutter is an open-source mobile application development framework created by Google.
+It is used to develop applications for Android and iOS, as well as being the primary method of creating applications for Google Fuchsia.

 ## Documentation